 Community-based: OKSOC brings the services to the family’s home community.
 The responsibility for decision making is placed at the local level.

 Family-driven: means that families have a primary decision-making role in the care of their children as well as in the policies and procedures governing care for all children in their community, state, tribe, territory and nation.

 Youth-Guided: youth are knowledgeable of services, beginning to research & ask questions about resources, beginning to understand the process of the system and services, involved in identifying needs and supports, learning how to self advocate.

-Youth-directed: youth are continuing with youth-guided process, in a safe place (not in continual crisis), taking a more active decision making role in treatment and within the OSOC (policy, etc), increasing their knowledge of services and developing a deeper understanding of the system.
+Youth-directed: youth are continuing with youth-guided process, in a safe place (not in continual crisis), taking a more active decision making role in treatment and within the OKSOC (policy, etc), increasing their knowledge of services and developing a deeper understanding of the system.

 Youth-driven: youth are initiating, planning and executing in partnership with others, equipped with an expert level of understanding and advocating for other young people.

 Culturally & Linguistically Competent: services and supports must be tailored to the unique culture of the child and family.

 Statewide: Oklahoma is one of the few states in the U.S. that is implementing SOC statewide.
 Phase 1 implemented 36 local SOC’s communities covering 41 counties.
 Phase 2 development and implementation will begin in 2009 with a goal of the entire state of Oklahoma being supported by local SOC communities by 2015.